schatto1/weekly-python-exercises/A1 02 - ISBN Checker Function/README.md

 ### Usage

 1. Proceed to the desired project location in your terminal.
-2. Test the function by entereing "".
+2. Test the function by entering "pytest validate_isbn.py".

 ## Original Prompt